Lisboa (Lisbon), Portugal’s capital, is a historical city that experienced a tourism boom in recent years.

 Baixa (Downtown)

-Baixa is the long flat area that lies between hilly and picturesque neighborhoods, Bairro Alto and Alfama.
+Baixa is the long flat area that lies between the hilly and picturesque neighborhoods of Bairro Alto and Alfama.

-Baixa was completely rebuilt with its Renascence look by Marques do Pombal after being severely damaged by the 1755 earthquake.
+Baixa was completely rebuilt with its Renaissance look by Marques do Pombal after being severely damaged by the 1755 earthquake.

 Cais das Colunas (Columns Pier)

-Cais das Colunas is the pier where prior to the 1755 quake, the ships would moor when arriving in Lisbon.
-Today, it's no longer being used for such a purpose, and it's just a stone platform with stone staircases to the river.
+Cais das Colunas is the pier where, before the 1755 quake, ships would moor when arriving in Lisbon.
+Today, it’s no longer used for such a purpose and is just a stone platform with stone staircases leading to the river.
 You can still see a series of columns surrounding the platform.
-Nevertheless, it's a popular spot among tourists to take that first picture of the Tagus river and the bridge before moving inland to explore Baixa.
+Nevertheless, it’s a popular spot among tourists to take that first picture of the Tagus River and the bridge before moving inland to explore Baixa.

 Praça do Comércio (Commerce Square)

-Praça do Comércio, formally known as Terreiro do Paço (Palace Terrain), was where the Royal Palace lay before being devastated by the great earthquake.
+Praça do Comércio, formerly known as Terreiro do Paço (Palace Terrain), was where the Royal Palace stood before being devastated by the great earthquake.

-The King survived and he and his court moved into the hills where they set tents and pavilions which led to the attempted assassination of the king, known as the Távoras affair, and later to the construction of the Palace of Ajuda.
+The King survived, and he and his court moved into the hills, where they set up tents and pavilions, which led to the attempted assassination of the king, known as the Távoras affair, and later to the construction of the Palace of Ajuda.

-Today Praça do Comércio is a square terrain surrounded by government buildings and its center it's the statue of D. José I (Dom Joseph I), the king who witnessed the quake and set in motion Lisbon's biggest reconstruction enterprise.
+Today Praça do Comércio is a square terrain surrounded by government buildings, and at its center is the statue of D. José I (Dom Joseph I), the king who witnessed the quake and set in motion Lisbon’s biggest reconstruction enterprise.

-In front of Praça do Comércio is the triumphal Arco da Rua Augusta (Rua Augusta Arch) in its post-Roman triumphal style which was built to celebrate the reconstruction.
-In it, you will find some of the four Portuguese historical figures: Nuno Álvares Pereira, the general who won the Aljubarrota battle; Marquês do Pombal, the powerful prime-minister responsible for the reconstruction of Lisbon; Vasco da Gama, the Portuguese explorer who reach India by sea and Viriathus, the epic hero leader that stood against the Roman army.
+In front of Praça do Comércio is the triumphal Arco da Rua Augusta (Rua Augusta Arch), in its post-Roman triumphal style, which was built to celebrate the reconstruction.
+In it, you will find some of the four Portuguese historical figures: Nuno Álvares Pereira, the general who won the Aljubarrota battle; Marquês do Pombal, the powerful prime minister responsible for Lisbon’s reconstruction; Vasco da Gama, the Portuguese explorer who reached India by sea; and Viriathus, the epic hero who stood against the Roman army.

-The view from Praça do Comércio in the direction Arco da Rua Augusta is incredibly photogenic, with the long Augusta street in the background, Lisbon's main and most busy shopping street.
+The view from Praça do Comércio toward Arco da Rua Augusta is incredibly photogenic, with the long Augusta Street in the background, Lisbon’s main and busiest shopping street.
 If you can wait for the yellow tram to pass, then you will capture the perfect photo.

 Martinho da Arcada

-Martinho da Arcada is a traditional restaurant which dates back to 1782, and is located under the arcades, hence its name since Arcada means arcade, east to the Arco da Rua Augusta, has its walls covered with historical photos.
+Martinho da Arcada is a traditional restaurant that dates back to 1782 and is located under the arcades, hence its name, since Arcada means arcade.
+East of the Arco da Rua Augusta, it has its walls covered with historical photos.

-Among these photos are the photos of Fernando Pessoa, who was one of the most important Portuguese poets, and he was one of this restaurant's regular customers.
+Among these photos are pictures of Fernando Pessoa, one of the most important Portuguese poets, who was a regular customer of this restaurant.

 Casa dos Bicos (House of the Spikes)

-Casa dos Bicos is an historical house built in 1523, and it survived the 1755 earthquake.
+Casa dos Bicos is a historical house built in 1523, and it survived the 1755 earthquake.

-This house is easily recognized due its facade covered with stone spikes.
-It served many purposes throughout its existence including being a warehouse for salted codfish.
+This house is easily recognized due to its facade covered with stone spikes.
+It has served many purposes throughout its existence, including being a warehouse for salted codfish.

-Today it has a permanent archeological exhibition on the ground floor, and harbors the José Saramago foundation in the upper floor, where you can see the heritage left by the Nobel prize Portuguese writer.
+Today it has a permanent archeological exhibition on the ground floor and houses the José Saramago Foundation on the upper floor, where you can see the heritage left by the Nobel Prize-winning Portuguese writer.

 Rua Augusta (Augusta Street)